maarten-pennings/6502/5decoder/README.md

 one being high when the address lines is 0 and one being high when the address line is 1.
 Each location has an AND port that selects the a unique address pattern from 000 to 111.
 The locations are labeled with these patterns.

-Note the design of address lines, inverters and multi input AND gates.
+Note the design pattern: address lines, inverters and multi input AND gates to activate locations.
 That implements address decoding.

 Also note that the complete address decoding is internal in the chip.
 No external address decoding is needed when you have a single peripheral to the CPU.
-This is why in our [EEPROM only](../3eeprom/README.md#33-6502-with-eeprom-and-oscillator) computer there was no address decoder.
+This is why in our [EEPROM only](../3eeprom/README.md#33-6502-with-eeprom-and-oscillator) computer there was no (visible, external) address decoder.

 ## 5.1.2.
 A second device

 Let us assume that we want to have a bigger memory in our computer.
-If you were a chip designed you might consider designing a bigger chip.
+If you were a chip designer you might consider designing a bigger chip.
 Let's give it an extra address line and double the number of memory locations.

 ![Doubled the memory chip](decoder16x4.png)

 When we look at the above memory chip, we see that it is a simple extension of the previous one.
 The chip designer just added an A3 line, added the low and high select lines, and added a fourth input on each AND.
 This extends the 8×4bit memory into an 16×4bit memory (16 locations of each 4 bit).
-Address decoding is completely inside the 16×4bit memory chip.
+Address decoding is (still) completely inside the 16×4bit memory chip.

-But, if we are not a designer, we could also just buy _two_ 8×4bit memory chips.
+But, if we are not a chip designer but a chip user, we could also just buy two 8×4bit memory chips.
 That gives us the same amount of memory.
 The trick is that every chip has one extra control line that was not yet drawn in the 8×4bit memory of the previous section: the chip select or CS line.
 Please be aware that in this theoretical story I use "positive" logic, many chips have low-active CS lines.